elehcimd/mltraq/mkdocs/index.md

 * **Extreme tracking and interoperability**: With native database types, [Numpy and PyArrow serialization, and a safe subset of opcodes for Python pickles](./advanced/storage.md#the-datapak-format).

-* **Promoting collaboration**: Work seamlessly with your team by creating, storing, reloading, mixing, resuming, and sharing experiments using [any local or cloud SQL database](advanced/storage.md).
+* **Promoting collaboration**: Work seamlessly with your team by creating, storing, reloading, mixing, resuming, and sharing experiments using [any local or remote SQL database](advanced/storage.md).

 * **Flexible and open**: Interact with your experiments using Python, Pandas, and SQL from Python scripts, Jupyter notebooks, and dashboards without vendor lock-in.